 Part of our charter is to share our love of this

 Come to a meeting - enjoy a program, typically on Norway or Norwegian culture and history.
-We meet on the 3rd Sunday of each month from 2:00PM - 4:00PM (for the remainder of 2017)at the AYUA Ukrainian Center, 136 East Illinois Avenue, Palatine, Illinois.
-We always have coffee and something to eat; from desserts and snacks, to a nice pot luck meal.
+We meet on the 3rd Sunday of each month from 2:00PM - 4:00PM at All Saints Lutheran Church, 630 S Quentin Rd, Palatine, Illinois.
+We always have coffee and something to eat starting with a potluck lunch at 2PM.
 In addition to our regular meetings we have special events and our members participate in volunteer activities.

 Enjoy fun activities throughout the year like our